 1.3 This code should be read in conjunction with the University's Code of Practice for Staff - Equality and Diversity, its Athena Swan Action Plan and current Equality Strategy.
 These cover students and employees.
-Details of the Codes of Practice/Action Plan may be consulted via the Human Resources pages.
+Details of the Codes of Practice/Action Plan may be consulted via the People and Culture Directorate web pages.

 2 Responsibility of the University Community

-All members of the University community are required to comply with these Schemes/Codes of Practice and with the relevant legal requirements and are expected to assist in the removal of any unlawfully discriminatory practices that may exist in the University by drawing them to the attention of the Pro‑Vice‑Chancellor with responsibility for equality in the particular area concerned via the relevant Director of University Services see 8.3 below).
+All members of the University community are required to comply with these Schemes/Codes of Practice and with the relevant legal requirements and are expected to assist in the removal of any unlawfully discriminatory practices that may exist in the University by drawing them to the attention of the Pro‑Vice‑Chancellor with responsibility for equality, diversity and inclusion in the particular area concerned via the relevant Director of University Services see 8.3 below).

 All students should be made aware of the University's Statement of Policy and of these Schemes/Codes of Practice.
-Students will have access to the documents via the Student Portal, Schools of Studies, Faculty Offices, the Academic Division, the Student Support Service, the Union of UEA Students, and the University's website.
+Students will have access to the documents via the Student Portal, Schools of Studies, Faculty Offices, the Student Support Service, the Union of UEA Students, and the University's website.

 4.1 The key selection criteria for admission to the University are the academic ability and potential of the applicant and any professional body requirements, where relevant.

 4.2 The Schools of Studies are responsible for ensuring that admissions criteria and procedures enable applicants from all educational backgrounds to demonstrate their academic potential and their ability to meet professional body requirements where relevant.